 * In British English, a billion used to be equivalent to a million million (i.e. 1,000,000,000,000), while in American English it has always equated to a thousand million (i.e. 1,000,000,000).
 British English has now adopted the American figure, though, so that a billion equals a thousand million in both varieties of English (Oxford Dictionaries).
 I intend that a billion equals a thousand million in this blog.

 * For other abbreviations, see end of Chronology.

 * Sources, including TV programmes, books and internet sites follow the list of abbreviations.

-Approximate period in which super continents have formed and broken apart (In Our Time: The Geological Formation Of Britain, Radio 4, 22/10/09).
+The Wilson Cycle: approximate period in which super continents have formed and broken apart (In Our Time: The Geological Formation Of Britain, BBC Radio 4, 22/10/09).

 30 m yrs: